Note: This post has been moved from Latest Picks due to length of extended updates.

 And with those fallen on reality and caustic columnist hard times using social media to pile on with their own shamelessly equally disturbing effect, with now mucky mansionless and bankrupt Katie Price revealing that she’s “taking a break” from “horrible” social media, albeit after using her Instagram Stories to share that she was due to meet up with tragic Caroline who had asked for her support (dailystar.co.uk), and with dept-crippled, forced to sell £1m house Katie Hopkins blasted for “hateful” Caroline Flack tweet asking will #CarolinesLaw just be for people you agree with (dailystar.co.uk) and not for a toxic media personality who’s gushes of migrant-bashing vitriol were seemingly actually caused by insertion of a series of ever larger far-right sponsored vegetables into her pee hole.

-Next page: An unpublished Instagram post is released by family, the the organisation that represents the editors of the UK’s top newspapers say it is wrong to blame the media, police refer them self to watchdog over their handling but no casual link found and CPS review defends its decision to charge.
+Next page: An unpublished Instagram post is released by family, the the organisation that represents the editors of the UK’s top newspapers say it is wrong to blame the media, police refer them self to watchdog over their handling but no casual link found, CPS review defends its decision to charge and inquest determines that she took her own life with her trauma played out in the national press.